HAT-P-14b: History

 The planet HAT-P-14b was named Sissi.
 The name was selected by Austria as part of the NameExoWorlds campaign for the 100th anniversary of the IAU.
 The planet was named after the character Sissi in the movie Sissi, who is married to Franz.
 The role is played by the actress Romy Schneider.
 The star HAT-P-14 is named Franz.

-HAT-P-14b was selected as the target object for testing the James Webb Space Telescope instruments intended for spectrscopic studies of transiting exoplanets.
+HAT-P-14b was selected as the target object for testing the James Webb Space Telescope instruments intended for spectroscopic studies of transiting exoplanets.
 It was chosen because its high surface gravity should produce a very flat spectrum, regardless of the planet's composition.

 Orbit

 HAT-P-14b is located very close orbit to its star, taking only 4.6 days to complete one orbit.
 Observations of the Rossiter–McLaughlin effect with the Keck telescope show that it orbits in a retrograde fashion relative to the rotation axes of its parent star, spin-orbit angle equal to -170.9°.